It was damn cold.

 You must definitely try the egg tarts and the beef jerky sold near the ruins.
 Note that these are sealed well so you can be sure that you don't get tummy aches afterwards.
 The egg tarts

 cost around 7 patacas each.
 Each is made with a deliciously thin crust with egg fillings that's not sickeningly sweet.
 The beff jerky costs around 49 pataca per pound.
 A pound is good enough for around 4 people for sharing.
 Cap off this wonderful gastronomic experience with a cold milk teawhich costs around 10 patacas.
 Or if you're still hungry, try grabbing a pork burger.
 It's a heavy duty porkchop in a bun sold for 15 patacas.
 I had one and that became my lunch.
 Oh and for dessert, you might want to try out the serradura: ice cream cake that melts in your mouth.
 It costs around 7 patacas for a slice.
 Enough to satisfy your sweet cravings.
+Apart from food, you might want to check out the souvenirs as well.
+I got fancy looking watches and ref magnets.
+But my favorite finds were my pair of lucky cocks.
+Now before you raise your eyebrows, these are wooden roosters in vibrant colors with the word portugal on them (macau used to be a portuguese colony, before it was returned to China in 2003).
+Other than those, being the coffee addict i was, i also tried out the coffee at Starbucks.
+They

+didn't serve my favorite white mocha so i opted for a latte.
+Not bad.
+What got me excited was the pair of Starbucks shot mugs with Macau and China written on them.
+Quite a fancy pair of souvenirs.
 I also got myself an antique bubble clock and a replica of St. Paul's ruins.
 Nice additions to my collection indeed.
 Of course i didn't fail to get myself a Macau shirt which costed me 25 patacas.
 I got a red one to match my chili crocs.

 Tip: Never buy from your tour guide.
 Since we went on a tour, my mom, together with other tourists, fell for the guide's over priced good.
 The Macau watch they bought for 100 patacas, i got for 25 patacas in one of the shops in the flea market.
 Yup, my shopper instincts worked well for me.